 It also doesn’t hurt to do some research on your state’s department of conservation and natural resources.
 The name varies slightly by state, but these jobs will get you into conservation work in more local places like state forests.

 Environmental centers are fantastic if you want to interact with the public and your local landscape.
 They can be found in every state, and they exist to protect and inform about every different type of ecosystem.

 Whether you want to learn about a wetland or a prairie, an environmental center might be just the gig.
 If exploring the natural world outside of a traditional school setting is your thing, then take to the hills.
 The local environmental center awaits.

 If hard manual labor doesn’t bother you and free produce gets you excited, consider spending your summer working on a farm.

 Farms need crewmembers and interns every summer.
 Some of them include livestock, while others are purely crop based.

 If you’re interested in finding a job on a farm crew near you, then check out Beginning Farmers.
 It includes job listings from farms around the country.
 Some of them require applicants to have some farm experience, so read some job descriptions to find one that fits you best.

 As you’ve gotten older, maybe you’ve noticed that more and more of your time tends to be spent inside.
 Between school, homework, after-school clubs, and college applications, you might be longing for the days when you played outside with your friends until sundown.
 Summer jobs can help you change that!

 But the summer is yours.
 Remember that you can choose to spend it outside, watching sunsets, laughing with kids, or exploring mountains, fields, and swamps – and make plenty of money.

 And who knows?
 Maybe you’ll make some friends along the way, too.
-Happy summer!
+Either way, at Nongirly, we hope you have the best summer!